-As Mariupol faces Russian onslaught, hope for negotiations murky
+As Mariupol faces a Russian onslaught, the hope for negotiations becomes murky

 U.S. officials also ruled out Sunday that Biden would visit Ukraine during his visit to Europe this week.
 White House press secretary Jen Psaki said on Twitter that “there are no plans” to do so.

-Morris reported from Dnipro, Ukraine, along with Anastacia Galouchka, who contributed to this report.
-Lamothe reported from Washington, Timsit from London and Fahim from Istanbul.
-Siobhán O’Grady in Kyiv, Ukraine; Shira Rubin in Tel Aviv; Mary Ilyushina in Riga, Latvia; Brittany Shammas and Hannah Knowles in Washington; and Kim Bellware in Chicago contributed to this report.
+Morris reported from Dnipro, Ukraine, Lamothe from Washington, Timsit from London and Fahim from Istanbul.
+Anastacia Galouchka in Dnipro; Siobhán O’Grady in Kyiv, Ukraine; Shira Rubin in Tel Aviv; Mary Ilyushina in Riga, Latvia; Brittany Shammas and Hannah Knowles in Washington; and Kim Bellware in Chicago contributed to this report.